mmfausnaugh/mapspec/README.md

    `bash ../../run_map.sh`

+# Quick Start #

+If you want to get right into it, the shell script `run_map.sh` gives a basic command for aligning spectra.
+Comments inside the file parse all arguments of this command, but for completeness, here are the data files that you need:

+* A reference spectrum in 3 column ascii format (wavelength, flux, and flux error)
+* A file with wavelength regions for the emission line to fit.
+This should be 3 lines: 1)  the wavelength window of the emission line, 2) the wavelength window of the blueward continuum, and 3) the wavelength window of the redward continuum.
+Each line has 2 numbers: the blue edge of the wavelength window and the red edge of the wavelength window
+* A list of files with spectra to rescale, 1 file per line.
+Like the reference, the spectra should be in 3 column ascii format

+Examples of all of these files are in `examples/mapspec_test`.

+The actual work is done by a `python` script called `do_map.py`.
+This runs 3 different models:  delta-function smoothing, Gaussian smoothing, and Gauss-Hermite smoothing.
+The best-fit parameters of all models are saved to a file (with the corresponding chi^2).
+If the delta-function smoothing is a better fit than the Gaussian or Gauss-Hermite smoothing, the delta-function is used for the rescaled spectrum.
+Rescaled spectra are saved in files name 'scale_input_spec_name' (Gaussian smoothing) and 'scale.h._input_spec_name' (Gauss-Hermite smoothing).
+The MCMC chains are also saved by default, in their own directory.

-It is highly recommended that you learn how `do_map.py` works.
-This is the script that explicitly runs the fits.   `do_map.py` may not be perfect for your requirements---the hope is that you use the `mapspec` data structures to implement any complexity that you might need, and `do_map.py` is one example of such an application (in this case, running a list of spectra through the rescaling model).
+It is highly recommended that you learn how `do_map.py` works---the script may not be perfect for your requirements, and the hope is that you use the `mapspec` data structures to implement any complexity that you might need.  `do_map.py` is one example of such an application, i.e., running a list of spectra through the rescaling model.
+This is the normal _modus operandi_ for reverberation mapping studies, so `do_map.py` might be adequate for most users.
+However, as is well known, black boxes are potentially dangerous things.

 * * *